-In this course, there are 36 lessons divided equally into two semesters.
+In this course, there are 36 lessons divided equally into 2 semesters.
 The questions in the lessons are divided into comprehension and critical thinking questions.
 This has nothing to do with the length of the answers expected, but in the thought process that goes into the questions.
 Try to be concise, yet answer each question completely using full sentences.
 This could be one or a few sentences.
 If you are expected to write more, it will be specified in the assignment.
 Sometimes, if you are simply naming something, full sentences are not required.
 You will be able to discern when to write a full sentence based on the way the question is worded.
 When in doubt, write in full sentences.

 You will find concepts and topics that repeat themselves during the course.
-Each time we loop around to a topic that you have been introduced to earlier, it is in order to introduce a different perspective, or to deepen your understanding of the topic/issue.
-An example is fresh water.
+Each time we loop around to a topic that we've already covered, it is in order to introduce a different perspective, or to deepen your understanding of the topic/issue.
+An example of a topic that's mentioned frequently is fresh water.
 There are political and cultural issues to study; there are watershed and ecology issues-it is a vast topic that needs a lot of attention.